-We offer two types of temporary car insurance: temporary cover for your own car, and cover to share a friend or family’s car.
-If you’re sharing a car, the car needs to have an annual insurance policy in place already.
+There are two types of temporary car insurance: temporary cover for your own car or cover to share somebody else's car.
+If you're sharing a car, the car needs to have an annual insurance policy in place.

 It’s not.
 Dual insurance is when the same person has two active insurance policies on the same vehicle.